Preparations to Open Campus

 Study abroad is suspended until further CDC guidance is given.

-Athletics will follow the pending guidelines of the NAIA and CCC.
-Athletes are scheduled to return to campus on August 14, 2020.
+Athletics will follow the guidelines of the NAIA and CCC.

 All chapels will be remote.
-Outside gatherings will be limited to 100 people with social distancing and face masks recommended.
+Outside gatherings will be limited to 50 people with face masks required when social distancing cannot be maintained.